Wealth Club – Compelling investments for experienced investors

 Portfolio

-The Mercia Knowledge-intensive EIS Fund targets a portfolio of 12 companies across a broad range of sectors, including Life Sciences & Digital Health, AI & Software, Clean Tech, and Deep Tech.
+The Mercia Knowledge-Intensive EIS Fund targets a portfolio of around 6-12 companies with investment across a range of sectors including healthcare, software, materials, gaming, and deep technology.

 Example of previous failure

 As is to be expected when investing in smaller companies, not all investments will work out.
-Sense Biodetection (“Sense”) is an example.
+One example is Birmingham-based biomedical company Adapttech.

 Performance

-The chart below shows the average performance of the total subscribed into the funds each in each of the last 10 full tax years (or from when the current strategy was adopted if later) to 2023/24.
+The chart below shows the average performance of the total subscribed into the funds each in each of the last 10 full tax years (or from when the current strategy was adopted if later).
 The chart is based on the latest valuations provided by the manager, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.

-Source: Mercia Asset Management, as at September 2024.
+Source: Mercia Asset Management, as at September 2025.
 Past performance is not a guide to future performance.
-The chart shows realised returns, if any (where share proceeds have been returned to investors as cash) and unrealised returns (where cash has not yet been returned and the value of the investments is based on the manager’s own valuation methodology).
+The chart shows realised returns (where share proceeds have been returned to investors as cash) and unrealised returns (where cash has not yet been returned and the value of the investments is based on the manager’s own valuation methodology).
 There is no ready market for unlisted shares.
 The figures shown are net of all fees and do not include any income tax relief or loss relief.

 Risks – important